marjoleinspronk/WorldHappiness/README.md

 ### Summary
 This repository contains a short exploration and visualization of the [World Happiness Ranking 2017](https://www.kaggle.com/unsdsn/world-happiness) and [The World Factbook Data](https://www.kaggle.com/fernandol/countries-of-the-world) datasets.

-Countries' happiness scores were determined by measuring the factors "GDP", "Social Support (Family)", "Life Expectation", "Freedom", "Generosity", and "Trust & Goverment Corruption".
+Countries' happiness scores were determined by measuring the factors "GDP", "Social Support (Family)", "Life Expectation", "Freedom", "Generosity", and "Trust & Goverment Corruption" (using data from Gallup World Poll).

 WorldHappiness.ipynb provides code to make world maps and graphs showing the ranking, and do correlation analyses exploring the factors that could be related to country happiness (e.g. population density, infant mortality).